What Is The Purpose Of Your Webcam Hosting Service?

 Do I Need A Static IP Address?

-NO. When you are streaming from a PC all the connection and data routing is handled by the small piece of software you install on your PC.
+When you are streaming from a PC all the connection and data routing is handled by the small piece of software you install on your PC.
 This program can run as a service, which means that it is always running as long as the computer is switched on and runs in the background.
 This makes the system very reliable and it cant be shut off by mistake.
 You can still use the computer for other things as normal.

-If your streaming from an RTSP enabled IP camera direct to our system then we can arrange a remote login with you and program your router with a FREE Dynamic Name Lookup to go with your streaming account.
+If your streaming from a standard RTSP enabled IP camera direct to our system then we can arrange a remote login with you and program your router with a FREE Dynamic Name Lookup to go with your streaming account.
 This will do the same job as a static IP address so you dont have to make any special arrangements or pay extra to your ISP if you dont already have one.

 Do I Need To purchase Software Then?